electricimp/BG96_GPS/README.md

 Library to access GPS location data for the imp006.

+To add this library to your project, add `#require "BG96_GPS.device.lib.nut:0.0.1"` to the top of your device code

 ## BG96_GPS Usage ##

 BG96_GPS is a singleton and has no constructor.
 There is no need to create an instance or initialize.
 All of the methods listed below should be called on BG96_GPS directly.